| | |

 Exploding seeds

 Peas, lupins and violas spread their seeds by exploding them out of pods!
-This clever mechanism means the seeds shoot far from the parent plant and doesn’t rely on animals or other factors.
+This clever mechanism enables the seeds to shoot far from the parent plant, eliminating reliance on animals or other factors.

 Seed Dispersal Activity Sheet

-The sheet below can be printed and used for reference or could be cut up and used as a matching activity.
+The sheet below can be printed for reference or cut up for a matching activity.

 Image of seed dispersal mechanisms in plants and trees.
 Shows wind, animal and water seed dispersal